 Symptoms of Stenosis

-Stomach blockage is a very rare complication and has only been documented in a few patients across the country.
-Because the surgery changes the size and shape of the stomach to a lateral tube and removes the normal attachments that keep it in place.
-It is possible for the stomach to twist or kink leading to a blockage.
-Normally conservative therapies are attempted to untwist the stomach or remove the kink, if these are unsuccessful surgery may be necessary.
+Stomach blockage is a rare complication found in only a few patients across the country.
+The surgery changes the size of the stomach by converting it into a tube and removing obstructing attachments.
+This alteration can result in the stomach twisting or kinking, leading to blockage.
+Initial attempts are made to untwist the stomach or remove the kink using conservative methods.
+However, if these approaches fail, surgery may become necessary.

 Stomach Obstruction Symptoms